 All those observing, catching or collecting dragonflies, especially BDS members, are expected to abide by this Code.

-Dragonflies have been in existence for at least 300 million years as members of the global ecosystem, but today human activities including environmental pollution and the destruction and modification of habitats pose grave threats to their continued survival.
+Dragonflies have been in existence for at least 300 million years as members of the global ecosystem, but today human activities including environmental pollution, climate change and the destruction and modification of habitats pose grave threats to their continued survival.
 The BDS is strongly committed to the conservation of these important and beautiful insects and acknowledges that dragonflies have the right to exist independently of human requirements.
 The BDS promotes the study of dragonflies in ways that minimise interference with their behaviour and ecology.
 The encouragement of study and furthering of knowledge goes hand-in-hand with conservation.
 The main concern is to prevent significant damage to populations, especially those of rare and vulnerable species.

 General guidance on observing, catching and collecting